SaturninTheAlien/pk2_greta/README.md

 # Known bugs
 * Killing the evil one results music fading after reaching the exit tile.
-* (Only the last Windows Snapshot) It seems that there are too many sprites sounds and some of them perhaps should be skipped intentionally.
-It doesn't depend on the used sprite format.
-Maybe because of my temporary solution.
-I'm putting -1 as the channel number in "Mix_PlayChannel".
-I do this because the channels don't work on Windows properly.
-If I don't do this, there are only a few sprites sounds at the beginning of the game and then the utter silence.

 # Used libraries
 * JSON for modern c++\